-Lewis, no surprise, is wonderful here absolutely locked in to the playful expressionistic tone conveying yearning, vulnerability, and subtely but effective explores identity.
-Mathis and Tunney are great to see and great, in this, providing some humor and further to bolster the unique and engaging tone.
+Lewis, no surprise, is wonderful here absolutely locked in to the playful expressionistic tone conveying yearning, vulnerability, and a subtle exploration of identity.
+Mathis and Tunney are great to see and great in this, providing some humor and further bolstering the unique and engaging vibe.
 Melanie Griffith is a pitch perfect narrator and Mamoudou Athie as Olivier who becomes enraptured with Camille-as-chair is equally effective.
-All-in-all a stellar cast all focused and working together in service of this quirky yet stirring vision, gliding from drama to comedy to subtle poignancy with an assured deftness.
+All-in-all a stellar cast all focused and working together in service of this quirky yet stirring vision, gliding from drama to comedy to quiet poignancy with an assured deftness.

-Visually the film is understated but expressive, with some dream sequences, magical realism, and symbolic editing that isn't flashy but is singular and effective.
-The costuming is stellar and razor sharp and the score is minimal but effective.
+Visually the film is understated but expressive, with some dream sequences, magical realism, and symbolic editing that isn't flashy but is singular and archetypal.
+The costuming is stellar and razor sharp and the score is minimal and eerie.
 Writer/director Amanda Kramer's vision is clear and fully realized, given the small scale she's able to actualize one of the best films of the year.

 Women becomes chair: a meditation on the nature of being.